Student Program Guidelines

 CIEE HEALTH RISK INDICATOR

-CIEE is committed to health and safety first, and will not run programs in areas our Health, Safety and Security (HSS) experts deem unsafe.
-The HSS team created the Health Risk Indicator (HRI) to score each country’s ability to adapt and overcome the virus.
-The index is calculated using multiple metrics (including prevalence of the virus, infection rates, transmission types, slope of new daily cases and mortality rates, health infrastructure ratings, and more) derived from multiple sources (WHO, Johns Hopkins, Worldometer, Department of State, Centers for Disease Control, DOMO, Global Health Survey, paid and open source intelligence services, and our own analytical tools).
+CIEE puts the health and safety above all other priorities.
+We do not run programs in areas our Health, Safety and Security (HSS) experts deem unsafe.
+Our HSS team created the Health Risk Indicator (HRI) to score each country’s ability to adapt and overcome the virus.
+The index is calculated using multiple metrics (including prevalence of the virus, infection rates, transmission types, slope of new daily cases and mortality rates, health infrastructure ratings, and more) derived from multiple sources (WHO, Johns Hopkins, Worldometer, Department of State, Centers for Disease Control, DOMO, Global Health Survey, paid and open-source intelligence services, and our own analytical tools).
 The HRI score and on-the-ground intelligence is analyzed weekly to make professional judgements about each program.